os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 #### M-Mode RISC-V exception mechanism
 Some bits of mcause register indicates the exception details.
-The first column 0 represents exceptions, the second column represents exception IDs, and the third column is explanation of exceptions.
+Column 1(all 0) represents exceptions, column 2 represents exception IDs, and column 3 is the explanation of exceptions.
 ![bg right:45% 100%](figs/rv-exception.png)

 ---
 #### Hardware response to M-Mode interrupts/exceptions
 - The PC of the interrupt/exception instruction is stored in mepc, and the PC is set to mtvec.
     - For exceptions, mepc points to the instruction caused the exception
-    - For interrupts, mepc points to where execution should resume after finishing handling interrupt
+    - For interrupts, mepc points to where execution should be resumed after finishing handling interrupt
-- Set mcause based on the **interrupt/exception source** and set mtval to the address of the error or other information word suitable for the specific exception.
+- Set mcause based on the **interrupt/exception source** and set mtval to the address of the error or other reserved information word.

 ---
 #### Hardware response to M-Mode interrupts/exceptions
-- Set mstatus[MIE bit] to zero to **disable interrupts** and **save previous MIE value** in MPIE
+- Set mstatus[MIE bit] to zero to **disable interrupts** and **save previous MIE value** into MPIE
-     - SIE controls the global interrupt in S mode, MIE controls the global interrupt in M mode;
+     - SIE controls the global interrupt under S-Mode, MIE controls the global interrupt under M-Mode;
-     - SPIE records the value before SIE interrupt, and MPIE records the value before MIE interrupt
+     - SPIE records the value(before interruprt) of SIE, and MPIE records the previous value of MIE
-- **Save the privilege mode before the exception occurred** in MPP of mstatus, and then **change the privilege mode** to M. (MPP indicates that the privilege level before the change is S, M or U mode)
+- **Save the privilege mode before the exception occurred** into MPP of mstatus, and then **change the privilege mode** to M. (MPP indicates that the previous privilege is S, M or U mode)
 - Jump to the address configured by mtvec CSR.

 ---